Gamengday/JADB/index.md

 #### Roblox Commands:
  - rbx userinfo [username] | Gathers infomation about a user on the ROBLOX platform.
+ - rbx groupbind | Starts the process to bind a group to your Guild.
+ - rbx roles | Gets a list of roles in the binded group.
+ # Below commands must have the client bot in your ROBLOX group, join the Support server for more info.
+ - rbx rank [user] [rank] | Sets the target user to the set rank in the binded group.
+ - rbx promote [user] | Promotes a user by one rank in the binded group.
+ - rbx demote [user] | Demotes a user by one rank in the binded group.

 #### Ticket Commands:
  - ticket new | Creates new ticket!